Improve Retail Performance with New Profits from B2B

 Consider how your business can serve the various agencies in your city, county, and state government.

-For example, the hardware store above can supply building materials, landscape maintenance tools, electrical supplies, cleaning products, paint, and other items to the various departments that keep public buildings and other public spaces safe, clean, and functioning properly.
+For example, hardware stores can supply building materials, landscape maintenance tools, electrical supplies, cleaning products, paint, and other items to the various departments that keep public buildings and other public spaces safe, clean, and functioning properly.
+Workplace cleanliness has taken on a more significant role since the outbreak of the pandemic.

 Much like a local government, school systems have buildings and open spaces to maintain as well as ongoing improvement projects.